Wafaa-Almadhoun/Design-and-programming-of-an-analogue-electronic-circuit/README.md

      Sound waves propagate through air molecules
-     Such sound waves cause the diaphragm in the microphone to vibrate, resulting in capacitance change Capacitance change is then amplified and digitalized for processing of sound intensity
+     Such sound waves cause the diaphragm in the microphone to vibrate, resulting in capacitance change Capacitance change is then amplified and digitalized for processing of sound intensity, we will use it in a progect to control LED using a Sound .